Color4doK1d/Hacking_Documentation/meow.md

 ## Walkthrough
 ### Reconnaissance & Enumeration

-- Ran an nmap scan against target IP addres
+- Ran an nmap scan against target IP address

 > <img width="1375" height="311" alt="NmapCapture" src="https://github.com/user-attachments/assets/35678888-032d-4ffd-9769-eea71c53860d" />
 > <em>Figure 1: Nmap Scan Output</em>

-- Identified Port 23 (Telnet) as open
+- Identified Port 23 (Telnet) as open.
+This is more or less expected, given that this is the easiest hack that HacktheBox has to offer.
+While it's the only open port on this target machine, it stands out anyway for being notoriously vulnerable if poorly configured, especially as it is an older service.
+This makes it a high-priority target for probing.

 ### Exploit

 - Connected to Port 23 on target machine with telnet command

-- User credentials were requested; attempted to login using username "root"
+- User credentials were requested; attempted several obvious username/password combinations before I took a step back and reconsidered.

+- Used "root" login and was granted immediate root access without any follow-up prompt for a password.

 ### Privilege Escalation

-- root granted immediate root access to target machine, allowing unfettered access
+- root granted immediate root access to target machine, allowing unfettered access.
+While it's intentional in this case, this does showcase extraordinarily poor configuration on the part of the target machine.
+Good news for us.

 > <img width="849" height="928" alt="Telnet" src="https://github.com/user-attachments/assets/89b5db30-bb4f-4603-90a0-ff6e84bdc2c3" />
-> <em>Figure 2: Gained access to target machine through Port 23 (Telnet) with root privileges
+> <em>Figure 2: Gained access to target machine through Port 23 (Telnet) with root privileges</em>

 ## Flags

 > <img width="675" height="134" alt="Flag" src="https://github.com/user-attachments/assets/8dec75fd-2627-495d-ad41-cb8937e44842" />
-> Figure 3: First Flag Captured!
+> <em>Figure 3: First Flag Captured!</em>

 ## Summary